 - Transaxillary Incision: An incision made in the armpit area.

 Have you been wondering if a breast augmentation could be right for your aesthetic needs?
 This decision is best made with the help of a Board Certified plastic surgeon.
 Dr. Paul Vitenas has close to 25 years of experience with breast augmentation, breast lifts, and breast reductions.
-Contact Vitenas Cosmetic Surgery to set up a complimentary consultation with Dr. Vitenas by calling (281) 407-7428 today.
+Contact Vitenas Cosmetic Surgery to set up a consultation with Dr. Vitenas by calling (281) 407-7428 today.